Kokkuri-san (film)

-Kokkuri (こっくりさん, Kokkuri: Kokkuri-san) is a 1997 Japanese movie directed by Takahisa Zeze about three girls, Mio, Hiroko, and Masami.
+Kokkuri (こっくりさん, Kokkuri: Kokkuri-san) is a 1997 Japanese film directed by Takahisa Zeze about three girls, Mio, Hiroko, and Masami, who attempt to summon a spirit through a divination game.

 Plot

 A group of friends play the Japanese game Kokkuri to summon Kokkuri-san, a spirit who can answer any question as a pastime but apparently reveals dark secrets that will make these girls turn against each other.